lazyxeon/Genesis-Code-Protocol/Charts.md

-# GRCP Charts and Graphs Overview
+# GCP Charts and Graphs Overview

 <!-- markdownlint-disable MD013 -->

-This document provides a visual and tabular overview of the Genesis Recursive Code Protocol (GRCP) evolution, key versions, feature additions, and notable inventions.
+This document provides a visual and tabular overview of the Genesis Code Protocol (GCP) evolution, key versions, feature additions, and notable inventions.
 It uses Markdown tables for data presentation and Mermaid diagrams for graphs/charts, which GitHub renders natively.
 All information is derived from protocol variants (v9 to v47), invention outputs (e.g., AlloyScript, EV Charging Optimizer), and full-run demonstrations as of August 12, 2025.

 ## Table of Contents